MicrosoftDocs/VBA-Docs/api/Publisher.TextEffectFormat.PresetTextEffect.md

 api_name:
 - Publisher.TextEffectFormat.PresetTextEffect
 ms.assetid: d7ef0995-4560-fea0-b98d-03c8e0c8e65e
-ms.date: 06/08/2017
+ms.date: 06/15/2019
 localization_priority: Normal
 ---

 # TextEffectFormat.PresetTextEffect property (Publisher)

-Returns or sets an  **MsoPresetTextEffect** constant that represents the style of the specified WordArt.
+Returns or sets an **[MsoPresetTextEffect](Office.MsoPresetTextEffect.md)** constant that represents the style of the specified WordArt.
 The values for this property correspond to the formats in the **WordArt Gallery** dialog box, numbered from left to right, top to bottom.
 Read/write.

 ## Syntax